Pathways to PE — Physical Education in NYC’s Elementary Schools

 Participants will earn a subsidized Master of Science, Physical Education Teacher degree at Brooklyn College.
 This is a 36-credit program that participants will complete part-time over two years.
 While enrolled as Brooklyn College graduate students, participants will have full access to university supports and resources, including ongoing field supervision from a university-trained consultant during their first two years in the classroom.

-The NYCDOE subsidizes most of the cost of university tuition (excluding books and materials).
-For the 2017 program, participants are responsible for contributing $11,500 total towards their degree.
-This amount will be deducted in 44 installments from the participants’ regular paychecks once they begin teaching in Fall 2018 (approximately $261.33/paycheck).
+The NYC DOE subsidizes most of the cost of university tuition (excluding books and materials).
+Pathways to PE participants will be responsible for contributing $11,500 towards their degree.
+This amount will be deducted in 44 installments from the participants’ biweekly paychecks once they begin teaching in Fall 2018 (approximately $261.33/paycheck).
 There are also no payment plans or deferment options available; participants should plan and budget for the deductions accordingly.

 Job Search Process

-Upon successful completion of their spring and summer training experiences, participants will be encouraged to find positions at one of 200 PE Works elementary schools.
-PE Works schools are committed to hiring high quality PE educators starting Fall 2017.
+Upon successful completion of their spring and summer training experiences, participants will be encouraged to find positions at one of over 200 PE Works " Cohort 4" elementary schools.
+PE Works schools are committed to hiring high quality PE educators starting Fall 2018.
 All participants are expected to commit to at least three full years of teaching in a PE Works Cohort 4 school.
 Program staff will support candidates to diredct their job search efforts towards designated schools and assist participants in choosing one that is a good professional and personal fit.
 Participants are hired through a process of mutual consent, meaning that both the principal and participant agree to the hiring decision.
 This process allows for successful matches for both schools and teachers.